-&lt;sup>7 FGT has furnished TVC pressure test records to PHMSA for the special permit segment that meets Condition 1(b).
+If PHMSA determines that FGT has not furnished TVC pressure test records to PHMSA for each special permit segment FGT must meet Condition 1(b).
+The records furnished by FGT are TVC pressure test records and meet Condition 1(b).